-We have incurred losses from operations since our inception, and as of March 31, 2023, we had an accumulated deficit of \$1.9 billion.
-From our inception through March 31, 2023, we have funded our operations principally with proceeds received from private and public equity and debt offerings, cash received from our collaborators, and through product and service sales made directly to customers.
-As of March 31, 2023, we had cash and cash equivalents of \$9.7 million and short-term and long-term investments of \$101.8 million.
-We also had restricted cash of \$13.8 million at March 31, 2023.
-This cash is restricted for the permitted purposes related to our Convertible Notes, including the resolution of such notes.
+We have incurred losses from operations since our inception, and as of June 30, 2023, we had an accumulated deficit of \$1.9 billion.
+From our inception through June 30, 2023, we have funded our operations principally with proceeds received from private and public equity and debt offerings, cash received from our collaborators, and through product and service sales made directly to customers.
+As of June 30, 2023, we had cash equivalents of \$16.5 million and short-term and long-term investments of \$79.0 million.
 Cash in excess of immediate requirements is typically invested primarily in money market funds, certificate of deposits and U.S. government debt securities in order to maintain liquidity and preserve capital.

-In January 2023, we closed a public offering of 43,962,640 shares of our common stock, resulting in net proceeds to us of \$72.8 million, after deducting underwriting discounts, fees, and other underwriting expenses.
+In January 2023, we closed a public offering of 43,962,640 shares of our common stock, resulting in net proceeds to us of \$72.8 million, after deducting underwriting discounts, fees, and other offering expenses.